 One of the biggest complaints about this program has been the rising cost of healthcare premiums.
-For any company that has fewer than 50 employees, but offers healthcare as an employee perk, these rising premiums may have put more of a strain on budget than anticipated.
+For any company that has fewer than 50 employees, but offers healthcare as an employee perk, these rising premiums may have put more of a strain on the budget than anticipated.

 The repeal of the Affordable Care Act would mean that companies would no longer be required to provide employers with healthcare, which will reduce costs for employers who opt out of providing this care.
-Trump plans to replace the existing healthcare model with Health Savings Accounts (HSAs), which are tax advantaged medical savings accounts that are available to citizens with a High Deductible Health Plan.
+Trump plans to replace the existing healthcare model with Health Savings Accounts (HSAs), which are tax-advantaged medical savings accounts that are available to citizens with a High Deductible Health Plan.

-Donald Trump plans to reduce the regulations on insurance providers in many ways, and believes that a highly competitive insurance market will cause the cost of coverage to drop.
+Donald Trump plans to reduce the regulations on insurance providers in many ways and believes that a highly competitive insurance market will cause the cost of coverage to drop.